XSockets/XVA/XVA-07-03-Chat-Browser-WinForms-WPF/XSocketsChat/Server/XSocketsNET/ServerExample/ReadMe.txt

-﻿Showing howto start a XSockets.NET server, see more under XSockets.NET 5 templates
+Showing howto start a XSockets.NET server, see more under XSockets.NET 5 templates

 //Console Application
 using XSockets.Core.Common.Socket;